Cetaceans (whales, dolphins and porpoises) have regularly stranded around the UK for centuries.

 The Cetacean Strandings Investigation Programme (CSIP) coordinates the investigation of all cetaceans, marine turtles and basking sharks that strand around the English and Welsh coastline.

-Since the inception of the CSIP in 1990, data on over 17,850 stranded cetaceans have been recorded across England and Wales and nearly 4,300 necropsies have been carried out, producing one of the world’s largest research datasets on strandings and causes of mortality.
+For over thirty years we've collected vital data on over 17,850 stranded cetaceans that have been recorded across England and Wales and around 4,500 necropsies have been carried out, producing one of the world’s largest research datasets on strandings and causes of mortality.
+Our scientific research is crucial to empower evidence-based conservation action.

 The underlying causes of stranding events are not always clear.
 In particular, the role that human activity may play in directly or indirectly causing strandings has often been called into question.